 Biomechanics is the study of the movement of the body and how the muscles, bones, ligaments and tendons work together to produce movement.
 If you have pain in the lower half of the body (back, hips, knees, legs, feet) that may be related to the foot function it is worth having a biomechanical examination by the podiatrist to assess if orthotics may help relieve some of the pain and symptoms.
 Our podiatrists work very closely with osteopaths and physiotherapists and look at the function of the body as a whole not just at the individual problem.
 Orthotics are inserts that are put in shoes to help compensate for the abnormalities in foot function and gait.
 They work by controlling the position of the foot segments, the degree of timing and the sequence of each motion.
 Improved muscle mechanics means less energy expenditure resulting in more efficient running and walking.
 Orthotics can be custom made or pre-fabricated (off the shelf standard prescriptions).
 Custom made orthotics can be tailored to the individuals foot type, sport, weight and footwear, and can acheive better control and comfort than a standard presciption orthotic.

 The custom made orthotics from the Osteopathy and Podiatry Centre are manufactured at our laboratory in Australia, who use the latest digital techniques.
-The Osteopathy and Podiatry Centre is the only private podiatry clinic in Singapore that uses the latest 3D laser scanner to take very accurate measurements of the foot.
+The Osteopathy and Podiatry Centre was the first private podiatry clinic in Singapore that uses the latest 3D laser scanner to take very accurate measurements of the foot.
 We are able to make orthotics that can fit into a wide variety of shoes including sandals.
 Your orthotic records are stored digitally at the lab so subsequent pairs can be ordered at any time.

 A 3D scan of the foot is taken with a laser scanner and this is e-mailed to the laboratory.